ankurraj511/Data-Structure-Lab/README.md

-# classwork
+# Data Structur Lab
-it is just my practice work.

-Hey guyzz,
-this is just my practice work which i have done in 2nd Semester of my B-tech degree.
+This is my lab work which i have done in 2nd Semester of my B-tech degree.